theaminuldev/pageflash/README.md

 ## Overview

 **PageFlash** is a powerful headless browser WordPress plugin designed to provide you with a fast and efficient web browsing experience within your WordPress site.
 Say goodbye to page reloads and enjoy seamless navigation through web content with this plugin.
-Harness the speed and agility of PageFlash for all your web automation and scraping needs.
+Harness the speed and agility of PageFlash for your WordPress website.

 ## Features & Why Choose PageFlash?

 ### Lightning-Fast Browsing:
 PageFlash lives up to its name, offering rapid page loading and navigation without the need for tedious page refreshes.

-### Efficient Data Retrieval:
-Fetch web content and data without disruptions, making it ideal for web scraping and automation tasks.

 ### Smooth Script Execution:
 Execute scripts and interact with web pages in a fluid and continuous manner.
+With PageFlash, you'll experience uninterrupted script execution, ensuring your web applications run seamlessly.
+### Prefetches:
+PageFlash incorporates advanced prefetching technology to speed up your web browsing.
+It anticipates and loads pages in the background, reducing loading times and providing a smoother browsing experience.

 ### No More Reloads:
-Enjoy uninterrupted web exploration, eliminating unnecessary reloads for a streamlined browsing experience.
+Say goodbye to unnecessary page reloads with PageFlash, and enjoy uninterrupted web exploration.
+PageFlash ensures a frustration-free web experience by eliminating the need for page reloads, providing you with a streamlined and seamless browsing experience.

+## How it works

+* **Detects links within the viewport** (using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API))
+* **Waits until the browser is idle** (using [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback))
+* **Checks if the user isn't on a slow connection** (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`)
+* **Prefetches URLs to the links** (using [`<link rel=prefetch>`](https://www.w3.org/TR/resource-hints/#prefetch) or XHR).
+Provides some control over the request priority (can switch to `fetch()` if supported).

 ## Why Choose the Name "PageFlash"?